-- Ensure adequate oversight of TANF funds, including the identification and prevention of State policies that structure TANF funds in ways that have a discriminatory effect based on race. - NUTRITIONAL PROGRAMS.- - The Commission shall identify ways that SNAP, WIC, and CAFCP funding could be restructured to meet all families' and communities' nutritional needs, such as by: - Centralizing SNAP under the Social Security Administration as one uniform federal program; - Converting the programs into cash benefits; - Eliminating all eligibility requirements other than income; - Creating a new uniform, federal benefit formula for SNAP based solely on gross income rather than net income; - Revising the assumption rule in SNAP regarding what households can spend on food so that it reflects the current purchasing behaviors of U.S. households; - Increasing the value of benefits further in high-food-cost counties; - Expanding immigrant eligibility; - Increasing program uptake by extending waivers that have been shown to support participation, such as allowing telephonic signatures and removing the requirement for in-person visits; and - Repealing any time limits on SNAP benefits. - MEMBERSHIP.- - The Commission shall be made up of 13 members, all appointed by the Secretary of the Department of Health and Human Services within 90 days after the date of enactment of this Act. - Not more than 7 members may be from the same political party. - Not less than 50% of individuals on the Commission must be comprised of: - Individuals who have received TANF, SNAP, WIC, CAFCP, Medicaid, or TANF within the last five years; - Low-income individuals who have not received public benefits within the last five years; - Social workers; - Local advocates who work on issues of racial and/or economic justice; and - Youth. - Membership of the Commission shall reflect the racial, religious, ethnic, gender, sexual orientation, disability status, immigration status, and other diversities of the United States, including representation for Black people, Latinx people, Indigenous people, LGBT and queer people, women, youth, and other groups that have been disproportionately impacted by the welfare system. - TERMS.-
+- The Commission shall identify ways that SNAP, WIC, and CAFCP funding could be restructured to meet all families' and communities' nutritional needs, such as by: - Centralizing SNAP under the Social Security Administration as one uniform federal program; - o Converting the programs into cash benefits; - Eliminating all eligibility requirements other than income; - Creating a new uniform, federal benefit formula for SNAP based solely on gross income rather than net income; - Revising the assumption rule in SNAP regarding what households can spend on food so that it reflects the current purchasing behaviors of U.S. households; - Increasing the value of benefits further in high-food-cost counties: - o Expanding immigrant eligibility; - Increasing program uptake by extending waivers that have been shown to support participation, such as allowing telephonic signatures and removing the requirement for in-person visits; and - Repealing any time limits on SNAP benefits.

+- The Commission shall be made up of 13 members, all appointed by the Secretary of the Department of Health and Human Services within 90 days after the date of enactment of this Act. - Not more than 7 members may be from the same political party. - Not less than 50% of individuals on the Commission must be comprised of: - Individuals who have received TANF, SNAP, WIC, CAFCP, Medicaid, or TANF within the last five years; - Low-income individuals who have not received public benefits within the last five years; - Social workers: - Local advocates who work on issues of racial and/or economic justice; and - Youth. - Membership of the Commission shall reflect the racial, religious, ethnic, gender, sexual orientation, disability status, immigration status, and other diversities of the United States, including representation for Black people, Latinx people, Indigenous people, LGBT and queer people, women, youth, and other groups that have been disproportionately impacted by the welfare system. - TERMS.-